line/armeria/benchmarks/jmh/README.md

 - `-Pjmh.iterations=<integer>`
   - The number of iterations.
 JMH default if unspecified.
 - `-Pjmh.warmupIterations`
-  - The number of iterations.
+  - The number of warmup iterations.
 Uses the value of `jmh.iterations` if unspecified.
 - `-Pjmh.profilers=<spec>`
   - The profiler settings.
 Profiler disabled if unspecified.
     - `async:libPath=...;output=flamegraph`